-The raw material from which ferrite magnets are produced is Strontium Ferrite powder (mainly ScO.6Fe203) which is formed in a press while subjected to an electric field.
+The raw material from which ferrite magnets are produced is Strontium Ferrite powder (mainly SrO.6Fe203) formed in a press while subjected to an electric field.
 This process allows the direction of the magnetic field to be determined during the production of the magnet.

 - High coercivity (= high resistance of the magnet to demagnetization).

-- Highly stability under difficult environment conditions with no need for a coating to protect the magnet.
+- Highly stability under challenging environmental conditions with no need for a coating to protect the magnet.

 - High resistance to oxidation.